 - Slow/hesitant shifting

 - Trans malfunction light

 The pump is responsible for building up pressure.
 When it’s failing and pressure is inadequate you may experience very slow and hesitant shifts.
-Fault codes and a transmission malfunction light will also point you towards the SMG transmission.
+Fault codes and a transmission malfunction light will also point you toward the SMG transmission.
 It’s possible for other components to fail, such as the clutch sensor or pressure accumulator.
-However, the pump motor is generally the most problematic and first to let go.
+However, the pump motor is generally the most problematic and the first to let go.

 S85 SMG Pump Motor Replacement